 DRIVE – Palm Cove is 1,700kms north of Brisbane, which is approximately a 19-hour drive and normally driven over a couple of days or more stopping at some of the lovely Queensland towns in-between.

-Now once you have reached this picturesque location, you are going to want to know what to do in Palm Cove and what you can see around the area.
-I have listed 10 things to do in Palm Cove and the surrounding areas for families.
+Once you have reached this picturesque location, you are going to want to know the places to see in Palm Cove.
+I have listed below what to do at palm cove and the surrounding areas for families.

 We chose the bus transfer to Palm Cove and hired a car a couple of days into our stay as we didn’t need it at the beginning.
 You can find rates for car hire Palm Cove by CLICKING ON IMAGE BELOW.